quic/efficient-transformers/docs/source/quick_start.md

 tlm = AutoModelForCausalLM.from_pretrained(tlm_name, is_tlm=True)
 dlm = AutoModelForCausalLM.from_pretrained(dlm_name)
 tlm.compile(num_speculative_tokens=k)
-dlm.compile(is_dlm=True)
+dlm.compile()
 ```

-The `is_tlm` flag is fed during the instantiation of the model because making it a TLM requires slight changes to the ONNX graph.
+The `is_tlm` flag is fed during the instantiation of the model because slight changes to the ONNX graph are required.
 Once complete, the user can specify `num_speculative_tokens` to define the actual number of speculations that the TLM will take as input during the decode phase.
-As for the DLM, no new changes are required at the ONNX level.
-The only change is that the model now receives an additional specialization during the compilation step to account for feeding the "bonus" token in the case where all speculations are accepted.
+As for the DLM, no new changes are required at the ONNX or compile level.